MoralisWeb3/MoralisDocumentation/moralis-dapp/users/unity-login/custom-auth-platform.md

  if (await Moralis.GetUserAsync() != null){return;}
 ```

-This is to check if there is a logged in user and stop executing this fucntion when there is a logged in user (when `user != null`).
+This is to check if there is a logged in user and stop executing this function when there is a logged in user (when `user != null`).

 ---